 There are plenty of parks that offer easier access, but this may mean encountering more crowds.
 Birders flock to Monteverde Cloud Forest Reserve in the mountains of northwestern Costa Rica for the chance to spot the colorful quetzal, while beachgoers and monkey lovers set their sights on Manuel Antonio National Park, a forested stretch of white sand beach located on the central coast.

 Only a couple of hours north of San Jose, a lesser-known but equally worthy rainforest escape awaits in Sarapiqui.
 While the region is economically poor, it's rich in biodiversity and genuine hospitality, and it’s home to some of the best-preserved rainforests in the country.
-Take a hike through Braulio Carrillo National Park, bird watch in La Selva for a chance to see some of the nearly 500 species of birds that roost in this rainforest, and spend a night (or three!) with a local family at tranquil Chilamate Rainforest Eco Retreat next to the Sarapiqui River.
+Take a hike through Braulio Carrillo National Park, bird watching in La Selva for a chance to see some of the nearly 500 species of birds that roost in this rainforest, and spend a night (or three!) with a local family at tranquil Chilamate Rainforest Eco Retreat next to the Sarapiqui River.
 Wake up to the sounds of howler monkeys, and step outside to see toucans feasting on fruit trees and butterflies dancing in the breeze before you head off to sample organic sweets on a local chocolate tour.